 “The first step is always to talk to your doctor,” says Miller.
 Begin the conversation and share your concerns with a healthcare professional.
 If you qualify for lung cancer screening, they will help you start the process and find a screening location.

-“Sarasota Memorial currently offers screening at five locations,” Miller says, including Sarasota Memorial Hospital – Sarasota and Sarasota Memorial Health Care Centers at Heritage Harbour, Clark Road, North Port and Blackburn Point.
+“Sarasota Memorial currently offers screening at seven locations,” Miller says, including Sarasota Memorial Hospital – Sarasota and Venice campuses, and Sarasota Memorial Health Care Centers at Heritage Harbour, Clark Road, North Port, University Parkway and Blackburn Point.

 Learn More